-§ 734.3 ITEMS SUBJECT TO THE EAR
+§ 734.3 Items subject to the EAR.

-(a) Except for items excluded in paragraph (b) of this section, the following items are subject to the EAR:

-(1) All items in the United States, including in a U.S. Foreign Trade Zone or moving intransit through the United States from one foreign country to another;

-(2) All U.S. origin items wherever located;

-(3) Foreign-made commodities that incorporate controlled U.S.-origin commodities, foreignmade commodities that are 'bundled' with controlled U.S.-origin software, foreign-made software that is commingled with controlled U.S.-origin software, and foreign-made technology that is commingled with controlled U.S.-origin technology:

-(i) In any quantity, as described in § 734.4(a) of this part; or

-(ii) In quantities exceeding the de minimis levels, as described in \S 734.4(c) or 734.4(d) of this part;

-(4) Certain foreign-produced "direct products" of specified "technology" and "software," as described in § 736.2(b)(3) of the EAR; and
+- (a) Except for items excluded in paragraph (b) of this section, the following items are subject to the EAR: - (1) All items in the United States, including in a U.S. Foreign Trade Zone or moving intransit through the United States from one foreign country to another; - (2) All U.S. origin items wherever located; - (3) Foreign-made commodities that incorporate controlled U.S.-origin commodities, foreign-made commodities that are 'bundled' with controlled U.S.-origin software, foreign-made software that is commingled with controlled U.S.-origin software, and foreign-made technology that is commingled with controlled U.S.-origin technology: - (i) In any quantity, as described in § 734.4(a) of this part; or - (ii) In quantities exceeding the de minimis levels, as described in § 734.4(c) or § 734.4(d) of this part; - (4) Certain foreign-produced "direct products" of specified "technology" and "software," as described in § 734.9 of the EAR; and

-NOTE to paragraph (a)(4): Certain foreign-manufactured items developed or produced from U.S.-origin encryption items exported pursuant to License Exception ENC are subject to the EAR.
-See §740.17(a) of the EAR.
+Note to paragraph (a)(4): Certain foreign-manufactured items developed or produced from U.S.-origin encryption items exported pursuant to License Exception ENC are subject to the EAR.
+See § 740.17(a) of the EAR.

-(5) Certain foreign-produced "direct products" of a complete plant or any major component of a plant as described in § 736.2(b)(3) of the EAR.

-(b) The following are not subject to the EAR:
+- (5) Certain foreign-produced products of a complete plant or any major component of a plant that is a "direct product" of specified "technology" or "software" as described in § 734.9 of the EAR. - (b) The following are not subject to the EAR:

-(1) Items that are exclusively controlled for export or reexport by the following departments and agencies of the U.S. Government which regulate exports or reexports for national security or foreign policy purposes:

-(i) Department of State.
-The International Traffic in Arms Regulations (22 CFR part 121) administered by the Directorate of Defense Trade Controls relate to defense articles and defense services on the U.S. Munitions List (22 CFR part 121).
+- (1) Items that are exclusively controlled for export or reexport by the following departments and agencies of the U.S. Government which regulate exports or reexports for national security or foreign policy purposes: - (i) Department of State.
+The International Traffic in Arms Regulations (22 CFR parts 120-130) administered by the Directorate of Defense Trade Controls relate to defense articles and defense services on the U.S. Munitions List (22 CFR part 121).
 Section 38 of the Arms Export Control Act (22 U.S.C.
 2778).
 (Also see paragraph (b)(1)(vi) of this section).

 Note to paragraph (b)(1)(i): If a defense article or service is controlled by the U.S. Munitions List set forth in the International Traffic in Arms Regulations, its export and temporary import is regulated by the Department of State.
-The President has delegated the authority to control defense articles and services for purposes of permanent import to the Attornev General.
+The President has delegated the authority to control defense articles and services for purposes of permanent import to the Attorney General.
 The defense articles and services controlled by the Secretary of State and the Attorney General collectively comprise the U.S. Munitions List under the Arms Export Control Act (AECA).
 As the Attorney General exercises independent delegated authority to designate defense articles and services for purposes of permanent import controls, the permanent import control list administered by the Department of Justice has been separately labeled the U.S. Munitions Import List (27 CFR Part 447) to distinguish it from the list set out in the International Traffic in Arms Regulations.
 In carrying out the functions delegated to the Attorney General pursuant to the AECA, the Attorney General shall be guided by the views of the Secretary of State on matters affecting world peace, and the external security and foreign policy of the United States.